eth-sc-comp/benchmarks/README.md

 The benchmarks in this repo should be useful to developers of all kinds of tools, including fuzzers, static analyzers, and symbolic execution engines.

-In order to make interoperability as easy as possible we define standard formats for both benchmarks and counterexamples (to allow for the detection of false positives with an external reference tool).

 ## Using This Repository